 build the rig.

-Ethereum Mining HardwareThere are lots of different GPUs that you can choose from when putting together your own Ethereum mining rig.
-The most popular manufacturers are AMD and NVIDIA.
 Any GPU will work to mine Ethereum.
-However, I particularly recommend one of the following pieces of hardware for you rig:
+However, I particularly recommend one of the following pieces of hardware for your rig:

 - NVIDIA GeForce GTX1070.

 - AMD Radeon RX Vega 56.

 As the choices for mining hardware, there is no shortage of software options to mine Ethereum on.
 This guide isn’t really about picking the best mining software out there though, so I’ll keep it brief.

 If you’re not sure what I mean when I say mining software, it’s a program that connects your Ethereum mining rig to the Ethereum network.

 WARNING!
 Downloading mining software can be a dangerous game.
 There are many instances of malicious software being attached to mining software packages.
 Such programs could steal any Ether you’re able to unlock through mining.
 You have been warned!

 Some of the best mining software for dedicated mining rigs are: